SuperGoodSoft/solidus_taxjar/README.md

 ### TaxRateCalculator

 `SuperGood::SolidusTaxjar::TaxRateCalculator` allows calculating the tax rate for a given `Spree::Address`.
 It relies on the same low-level Ruby TaxJar API endpoint of the tax calculator in order to provide the most coherent and reliable results.
 TaxJar support recommends using this endpoint for live calculations.

+### ExemptRegion

+`SuperGood::SolidusTaxjar::ExemptRegion` is an ActiveRecord model used for storing TaxJar Exempt Region information.
+It contains exempt region information such as the State the customer is tax exempt from as well as the tax exemption document as an active storage attachment.

+### Customer

+`SuperGood::SolidusTaxjar::Customer` is an ActiveRecord model used for storing TaxJar tax exempt customer information.
+It has many TaxJar Exempt Regions.

 ## Development